dog-broad/CRT/Data_Structures.md

 - Once the value of an enumerator is defined, it cannot be changed.
 - If we don't assign values to enum names, then they are automatically assigned values starting from 0.

+### Enumeration Rules

+1. Object is not required to access the enum values.
+2. First enum value is assigned 0, and then the next value is incremented by 1 by default.
+3. If we don't assign values to enum names, then they are automatically assigned values starting from 0.
+4. An enumerator's value is previous enumerator's value + 1.
+5. Enumerators can be initialized to values of any integer type but cannot be changed outside the enum declaration.
+Enumerators are CONSTANTS.